 Contact Information by County

-Animal producers who need a construction permit before building in these counties must meet stricter requirements than confinement producers planning to construct in other counties.
+Animal confinement producers who need a construction permit before building in counties which use the matrix must meet additional requirements.
 Producers qualify by choosing a site and using practices that reduce impacts on air, water and the community.

 While all counties may submit comments to DNR during the permitting process, counties that adopt the master matrix can also appeal a preliminary permit to the state Environmental Protection Commission.

 The deadline for enrolling in the program is Jan.
 31 of each year.

 Find more information, including a map of participating counties by searching for Master Matrix at www.iowadnr.gov/afo or directly on the master matrix web page.

 The master matrix applies to producers who must get a construction permit to build, expand or modify a totally roofed facility.
 Generally, these are confinement feeding operations with at least 2,500 finishing hogs, 1,000 beef cattle or 715 mature dairy cows.